patrickbucher/daily-frontend-grind-q4-2024/diary.md

 exhausting.
 And the book doesn't motivate me to use TypeScript in practice at all.

+I figured out a geometry example, in which shapes are extended to bodies by providing an additional height.
+However, I don't know yet how I'll demonstrate _all_ the techniques shown in this chapter.
+I'm actually doing the author's
+work: finding useful examples.

 # Day 71 (2024-12-11)

 Yesterday, I was struggling with the _index signature_ feature, which tries to